YousefMelhem/4DT911-Project-In-Visualization-and-Data-Analysis/docs/project_proposal.md

 ---

 ## 1. Introduction
-The dataset contain 7432 medical cases with a total of 40 900 medical images combination of images and clinical text.
-Each case includes multiple related medical images (radiology, X-ray, CT scans, MRI, ultrasound) as well as detailed real-world diagnostic.
-These include patient history, physical examination findings, imaging interpretations, differential diagnoses, final diagnoses, and treatment plans.
-This provides a holistic view of each medical scenario.
-Dataset retrieved from Kaggle while the data originally comes from MedPix, which is an open database from National Institutes of Health (NIH).
+The dataset contain 7432 medical cases with a total of 40 900 medical images combined with clinical text.
+Each case includes several related medical images as well as detailed real-world diagnostic information.
+This information include patient history, physical examination findings, imaging interpretations, differential diagnoses, final diagnoses, and treatment plans.
+This provides a complete view of each medical scenario.
+Dataset retrieved from Kaggle while the original source is MedPix, an open database from National Institutes of Health (NIH).

-This project focuses on developing a visual analytics system for medical diagnostic pattern discovery.
-The goal is to support users in exploring complex medical cases by integrating and analyzing both visual and textual data.
+This project focuses on design and develop an interactive visual analytics system that helps users discover diagnostic pattern medical cases.
+The system will allow users to explore and compare cases by linking medical images with thier clinical descriptions.
+We will also use methods such as classification, clustering, and anomaly detection to group similar cases, highlight unusual findings, or predict diagnoses.

+To make the system more useful, we will design multiple interactive views such as charts, images galleries and case summaries that are linked togather.
+When a user interacte with one view e.g. selecting a diagnosis, the related information in the other views will update automatically.

+The goal is to make it easier for medical students and physicians to learn from real-world data and improve diagnostic accuracy.

 ### Data Source
 The data originates from MedPix, a free open-access online database of medical cases developed by the Uniformed Services University of the Health Sciences.
 Each case includes: